Papers of Edgar Sydney Worrall - Wallet 2 - Part 6

 is let into the wall and contains

-out tucker box and [[?]].
+our tucker box and excetras.
 At the

 bottom where our feet reach is a

-small grate burning [[coke?]].
+small grate burning coke.
 This provides

 our oven and heating apparatus.
 A

-few pictures from illustrated paper
+few pictures from illustrated papers

-decorate the sand - bag wall and
+decorate the sand-bag wall and

 here we reside and call it "home".

-Soon I am expecting my brother [[sergeant?]]
+Soon I am expecting my brother sergeant

-and dugout mate to some off and
+and dugout mate to come off and

 turn in.
 We shall have a modest

-[[supper-toast, butter and cocoa.
+supper - toast, butter and cocoa.
 Perhaps

 24th.
 Battalion

 6th.
-Inf Brigade
+Inf.
+Brigade

 (Australia)